LAMPSYORKU/OntarioClimateDataPortal/README.md

 ## Why shoud we make it?

-As there are a lot of data sets provided by OCDP in different formats, some beginer don't know how to use this data sets in their researches.
+As there are a lot of data sets provided by OCDP in different formats, some beginners don't know how to use these data sets in their researches.
 To facilitate the use of the data, we copied some frequently used data sets to this site and provided simply python programs to process these data sets.

 ## Who made it?